KatherineMichel/digital-commonplace/README.md

 ## Chicken or Egg Problem

 <!--
+https://twitter.com/gregisenberg/status/1271084004326940673 | Greg Isenberg on Twitter: "Building "the anti-product" is often a successful way to build compelling products How do you build the: - The anti-Instagram - The anti-YouTube - The anti-Amazon - The anti-Netflix - etc You'll be surprised with what you come up with" / Twitter

 https://news.ycombinator.com/item?id=14602595 | What works in e-commerce – A meta-analysis of 6700 online experiments [pdf] | Hacker News http://www.qubit.com/sites/default/files/pdf/qubit_meta_analysis.pdf | qubit_meta_analysis.pdf